 Criteria Explanation Comments announced - refer to the Company's ASX announcement dated 10 March 2023 entitled "Positive Specific Yields and Significant Averaged Lithium Concentrations in SOZDD001 at Solaroz Lithium Brine Project".
 The (field) results of initial packer sampling at the second drillhole (SOZDD002, located on the Chico V concession) at Solaroz has also been previously announced - refer to the Company's ASX announcement dated 31 January 2023 entitled "Drilling Continues to Encounter Significant Intersections of Highly Conductive Brines at Solaroz Lithium Project".
 The (field and assay) results of packer sampling and geophysical hole logging at the third drillhole (SOZDD003, located on the Chico I concession) at Solaroz has also been previously announced - refer to the Company's ASX announcement dated 14 March 2023 entitled "Further Significant Lithium Discovery Extends Mineralisation at Solaroz Lithium Brine Project".
 The initial (field and assay) results of packer sampling at the fourth drillhole (SOZDD004, located on the Chico I concession) and fifth drillhole (SOZDD005, on the Chico VI concession) have also been previously reported - refer to the Company's ASX Announcement dated 15 May 2023 entitled "Further Assays Confirm Significant Lithium Brine Concentrations Across Massive Intersections at Solaroz".
 Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step- out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, providing this information is not commercially sensitive.
-The Company is undertaking a major exploration programme on the Solaroz Concessions comprising comprehensive interpretation and modelling of results from geophysical surveys (passive seismic and TEM surveys) and a significant (diamond with rotary precollars) drilling programme (initially 10 holes, ~5,000m), aimed at defining lithium bearing brines of economic interest, obtaining information related to the hydrogeological and geochemical characteristics of the brine rich aquifers (including data related to basic physical parameters of the different hydrogeological units) that comprises the Olaroz Salar underneath the Solaroz Concessions.
-The Company has delineated an initial JORC Inferred Mineral Resource estimate of LCE on the Solaroz Concessions.
-7 holes have been drilled to date - SOZDD001 (on the Maric Angel concession), SOZDD002 (on the Chico V concession), SOZDD003 (on the Chico I concession), SOZDD004 (on the Chico I concession), SOZDD006 (on the Chico VI concession, pending hole completion) and SOZDD007 (on the Payo 1 concession, pending hole completion).
+The Company is undertaking a major exploration programme on the Solaroz Concessions comprising comprehensive interpretation and modelling of results from geophysical surveys (passive seismic and TEM surveys) and a significant (diamond with rotary precollars) drilling programme (initially 10 holes, ~5,000m), aimed at defining lithium bearing brines of economic interest, obtaining information related to the hydrogeological and geochemical characteristics of the brine rich aquifers (including data related to basic physical parameters of the different hydrogeological units) that comprises the Olaroz Salar underneath the Solaroz Concessions and delineating the maiden JORC Lithium Mineral Resource the subject of the mineral resource estimate in this Announcement.
+7 holes have been drilled to date - SOZDD001 (on the Mario Angel concession), SOZDD002 (on the Chico V concession), SOZDD003 (on the Chico I concession), SOZDD004 (on the Chico I concession), SOZDD005 (on the Chico VI concession), SOZDD006 (on the Chico VI concession, pending hole completion) and SOZDD001 (on the Payo 1 concession, pending hole completion).
 Additional holes are planned in the Central Block (Chico I, V and VI, Payo 2 South and Silvia Irene concessions), to improve the confidence in correlation of lithology, porosity and brine concentration between holes in the Central Block.
 Drilling will be undertaken to evaluate the Northern Block (Payo 1 and Payo 2 North concessions).
-The Company expects that the current JORC Inferred Mineral Resource (of LCE) will be upgraded as a consequence of on-going additional drilling on the Solaros Concessions.
+The Company expects that the current JORC Inferred Mineral Resource (of LCE) will be upgraded as a consequence of on-going additional drilling on the Solaroz Concessions.
 Large diameter wells will be drilled and installed on relevant areas for pump testing.
-Hydrological studies will be undertaken to support groundwater modelling to define lithium brine extraction rates.
+Hydrological studies will be undertaken, to support groundwater modelling to define lithium brine extraction rates.
 Process test work (which is equivalent to metallurgical test work) will be undertaken on relevant lithium brine samples.
-The Company is finalising a Scoping Study for the production of battery grade lithium carbonate from the lithium rich brines at
+The Company is finalising a Scoping Study (being prepared by Hatch) for the production of battery grade lithium carbonate